I-35 northbound in Jarrell shutdown after stolen fire truck chase ends

 One male suspect is in custody.
 His name has not been released.

-Stay with KXAN News Today for the latest developments starting at 4:30 a.m.
+Watch KXAN News Today from 4:30 a.m. – 7 a.m. for the latest developments.